Tricot (band)

 Tricot (トリコ, toriko) is a Japanese rock band from Kyoto.
 The band was formed in 2010 by vocalist and guitarist Ikumi "Ikkyu" Nakajima, guitarist Motoko "Motifour" Kida, and bassist Hiromi "Hirohiro" Sagane.
-Known for their intricate rhythms and visual identity, they have released seven full-length studio albums.
+Known for their intricate rhythms and visual identity, they have released seven studio albums.
 Their musical style has been described by Rolling Stone as "adrenalized math rock sped up and given pop's candy coating".

 History

 Tricot was formed in Kyoto in 2010 by vocalist and guitarist Ikumi "Ikkyu" Nakajima, guitarist Motoko "Motifour" Kida, and bassist Hiromi "Hirohiro" Sagane.
 Sagane is a native of the city, while Nakajima and Kida are from neighboring Shiga Prefecture.
 Prior to forming Tricot, the three musicians played in various local bands in the Kyoto area, where they became acquainted with one another.
 Kazutaka Komaki joined the band as drummer in May 2011.
 Shortly after, Tricot established its own label, Bakuretsu Records.

-On October 2, 2013, the band released their first full-length studio album T H E, which peaked at number 18 on the Oricon Albums Chart.
+On October 2, 2013, Tricot released their first full-length studio album T H E, which peaked at number 18 on the Oricon Albums Chart.
 In March 2014, Komaki left the band due to musical differences.
 In his absence, the remaining trio opted to tour and record with a rotating cast of musicians.
 Later that year, Tricot embarked on a tour of five Asian countries, followed by a tour of Europe in which they performed at several music festivals, including the Eden Sessions festival in the United Kingdom, where they supported Pixies.

 Tricot's second studio album A N D was released on March 18, 2015 and peaked at number 34 on the Oricon chart.
-They subsequently staged a tour of North America, Japan and Europe, titled the Yattokosa Tour, from October 2015 to March 2016.
-The band's third studio album, 3, was issued on May 17, 2017, reaching number 20 on the Oricon chart.
+They subsequently staged a tour of North America, Japan, and Europe, titled the Yattokosa Tour, from October 2015 to March 2016.
+Prior to the tour, they had started auditioning for drummers in July 2015.
+April 2016 saw the release of their Kabuku EP, which was recorded with the four finalists of the audition, including Yusuke Yoshida.

+On May 17, 2017, Tricot issued their third studio album 3, which reached number 20 on the Oricon chart.
 It was supported by the Tricot vs 47 tour, which saw the band performing in each of Japan's 47 prefectures, and a European tour.
-At the end of the final concert of the Tricot vs 47 tour, it was announced that Yusuke Yoshida, who had been touring with Tricot since 2016, had become a full-time member and thus the second official drummer in the band's history.
-Tricot undertook their second tour of North America in 2018.

-In 2018, Nakajima formed the band Genie High along with comedians Kazutoyo Koyabu and Kukki and musicians Enon Kawatani and Takashi Niigaki.
+At the end of the final concert of the Tricot vs 47 tour, it was announced that Yoshida, who had been touring with Tricot since 2016, had become a full-time member and thus the second official drummer in the band's history.
+In 2018, Tricot undertook their second tour of North America.
+The same year, Nakajima formed the band Genie High with comedians Kazutoyo Koyabu and Kukki and musicians Enon Kawatani and Takashi Niigaki.